Waddlo/neuralninechatbot/README.md

 # neuralninechatbot

+DISCLAIMER!: None of the source code used in this repository belongs to me.
+All credit goes to YouTuber NeuralNine; his youtube will be at the bottom.

 Chat bot created using Neural Nine's tutorial.
-I do not own this source code and full credit goes to NeuralNine.

 Save the intents.json, the training.py, and the chatbot.py in the same folder.